Missions Introduction

 Click the

-on the right side of the mission, then select Settings to enter the mission settings page.
-You can perform basic settings, advanced settings, and manage mission members
+on the right side of the mission, select Settings to enter the mission settings page.
+You can configure basic settings, advanced settings, attribute settings, and manage members.

 Basic Settings

-You can modify the mission name and edit the mission's data scope and other basic information.
+You can modify the mission name, edit data scope, and other basic information.

 Tips